Faith in Fakes: Content

 The book is a collection of articles from mainly Italian newspapers and magazines about the wider subject of human consciousness, including Eco's own subject of semiotics.
 The subjects of the main essay includes modern Americana such as wax museums, Superman and holography, and the other articles discuss a number of other subjects, including football, the Middle Ages, Jim Jones and the People's Temple, and tight jeans.

 Semiological guerrilla

 The collection included the influential 1967 article Towards a Semiological Guerrilla Warfare, first given as a lecture at the conference Vision '67 in New York, and included in Eco's first work on semiotic theory, his 1968 La Struttura Assente (The Absent Structure).

 The term has been influential in the theorization of guerrilla tactics against mainstream mass media culture, such as guerrilla television and culture jamming.
-Among the expressions used in the essay, "communications guerrilla warfare" and "cultural guerrilla".
+Expressions used in the essay, "communications guerrilla warfare" and "cultural guerrilla," have been especially generative.